mgreensmith/mgreensmith.github.com/_posts/2013-09-20-asynchronous-fun-with-celluloid-and-eventsource-part-1.md

 http POST localhost:9292/run  0.25s user 0.04s system 6% cpu 4.300 total
 ```

 OK, we got our 204 response and we see that the process ran, that's a good start.
-However, we still have a couple problems, one being that the process output was displayed only in the webserver log, and secondly that we had to wait for the entire backend process to complete (4 seconds) before getting our response code on the client end.
+However, we have a couple problems, one being that the process output was displayed only in the webserver log, and secondly that we had to wait for the entire backend process to complete (4 seconds) before getting our response code on the client end.

 Now that we can run ruby via a POST command, let's see if we can run it *asynchronously*.
 I'm going to use [Celluloid](http://celluloid.io/), which is a concurrency framework that makes multithreaded Ruby programming easier.
 Incuding celluloid in anyRuby class  canges instances of that class into concurrent objects in their own threads, allowing you to call methods and then seamlessly background them with no blocking.
 See the [Celluloid wiki](https://github.com/celluloid/celluloid/wiki) for better explanations.